Global Trends in Persecution

 Revival of fundamentalist Islam

 The events of 1979 served to heighten Islamic zeal and widen the gap between Sunnis and Shi’ites; between Islamic traditionalists/ fundamentalists and modernisers/ liberals; and between Islam and non-Islam/infidelity.
-[This, not “Islamophobia”, is the reason why so many long-peaceful blended communities and multi-cultural societies are now tearing apart.]

-These religious trends converged through the latter part of the 20th Century to produce severe and escalating religious tensions.
+All these religious trends converged through the latter part of the 20th Century to produce severe and escalating religious tensions.

 As social tensions converged with religious tensions, competition for and conflicts over land, resources, jobs and power increasingly came to be expressed in religious terms and fought along religious lines.